Feedback About wiseGEEK Login

 The sole plate, also sometimes referred to as the sill plate, the mud sill, or the base plate, is the main supporting beam of a wall in the construction industry.
-Typically, sole plates are the first piece of wood that is in contact with the masonry of the basement or foundation.
+Typically, these are the first piece of wood that is in contact with the masonry of the basement or foundation.
 Sole plates are important because they are the base of the building on which the outside walls and floors are supported.
-There are a number of different ways to construct sole plates and a number of different things to look for when examining a sole plate in a home inspection or pest control operation.
+There are a number of different ways to construct these plates and a number of different things to look for when examining one in a home inspection or pest control operation.

 Since the sole plate is the foundation of the frame or wood walls of a home, to build an effective house or wall, it is essential to begin with a solid foundation.
 Due to the importance of sole plates, it is vital that the proper type of wood be installed.
 It is also necessary to secure it properly to ensure that the rest of your construction project goes as planned.